Maurice Richard: Legacy

 In an article published four days after the riot, journalist André Laurendeau was the first to suggest that it was a sign of growing nationalism in Quebec.
 Laurendeau suggested the riot "betrayed what lay behind the apparent indifference and long-held passiveness of French Canadians".
 In contrast, in his book The Rocket: A Cultural History of Maurice Richard, Benoît Melançon disputes the importance of the riot, stating its perceived importance in history grew retroactively with Richard's myth.
 Melançon wrote: "According to this popular narrative, for the first time the people of Quebec stood up for themselves; especially English Canada delights in anachronistically announcing that this was the beginning of the 1960s Quiet Revolution."

 In 2025, Richard was officially named an historic figure by the Government of Quebec.
-The government defines an historic figure as “a person who actually existed, is now deceased, and played a role in the history of Quebec or in a specific domain of that history.”
+The government defines an historic figure as "a person who actually existed, is now deceased, and played a role in the history of Quebec or in a specific domain of that history."
 Announcing the designation on the 25th anniversary of Richard's death, Quebec Culture Minister Mathieu Lacombe said that "Maurice Richard was not only an exceptional athlete…he also embodied the pride and aspirations of French-speaking Quebecers."
+On March 15, 2026, Richard's first official hockey game was commemorated at Bell Centre through two plaques.

 Richard is the subject of the 2005 biopic The Rocket, and the 2025 documentary film Maurice.